Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 7. Crow Pose (Kakasana)

-Practice Crow Pose if you’re looking for upper body strength building yoga poses.
+This is the stance you need if you’re looking for an upper body strength building sequence.

-This balancing asana isn’t easy but when mastered can help to strengthen your shoulders, arms and wrists.
+As a balancing asana it isn’t easy but when mastered can strengthen your shoulders, arms and wrists.

-Influential yogi Jason Crandell suggests practicing Boat or Plank more frequently to help build the strength you need to get this asana just right!
+Influential yogi Jason Crandell suggests practicing boat or plank more frequently to create the power you need to get this asana just right![7]

 Pose 8: Star Plank